How to Play Euchre

 • Lead trump early.
 Drawing out opponents' trump limits their ability to trump your off-suit winners later.

 • Defend loners aggressively.
-Stopping even one trick saves your team 3 points (the difference between 4 and 1).
+Stopping even one trick saves your team three points (the difference between four and one).

 Glossary